krassykrastev/krassykrastev/README.md

 - 👋 Hi, I’m Krassy Krastev.
 I am currently based in Barcelona (Spain).
 - Previously, I worked in Sofia (Bulgaria) and Long Island (New York, USA)
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python Fundamentals course in SofUni
+- 🌱 I’m currently learning Python Fundamentals
 - 📫 You can reach me at krassykrastev@yahoo.com

 <!---